 This plan will be reviewed periodically during the year and will be maintained by the Superintendent's Central Office team.
-A copy of the plan will be available at the Superintendent's Central Office at 23 West 124th Street.
-All Principals will also have a copy at each sub-school.
+A copy of the plan will be available at the Superintendent's Central Office at 1463 5th Avenue.
+All Principals will have a copy at each sub-school.